How Siblings Can Support Their Sister with Postpartum Depression

 Many family members also stress as someone close to them faces a health challenge.
 This is why it is important to implement stress-management practices such as:

 - Nature walks and spending time outdoors

-It is possible for family members to add to their own stress by providing round-the-clock care for the mother, which can eventually lead to burnout and exhaustion.
+Family members can add to their stress by providing round-the-clock care for the mother, eventually leading to burnout and exhaustion.

-Instead, work with your sister’s partner or other family members to come up with a schedule for visiting if needed.
-This can prevent overwhelming both the new mother and other members of the family.
+Instead, work with your sister’s partner or other family members to devise a visit schedule if needed.
+This can prevent overwhelming both the new mother and other family members.